z33kz33k/mtg/README.md

       up with queries to the Scryfall API
     * Individual decklist URLs are extracted from container pages and further processed for decks.
       These include:
-        * Aetherhub users
+        * Aetherhub users and events
         * Archidekt folders and users
         * Deckstats users
         * Flexslot users
-        * Goldfish tournaments and users
+        * Goldfish tournaments and players
         * Hareruya events and players
         * MagicVille events and users
         * Melee.gg tournaments